svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 replacement = "Mix Media Modelling"

 # Notice that we skip all the lines starting with 256...
+# And then we join the lines together into a single string
 txt = [PT.replace_words(line, words_to_replace; replacement) for line in readlines(fn) if !startswith(line, "256")] |> x -> join(x, "\n")

-# We use the usual trick to make the summary more zoomed-out
+# We use the usual trick "maximum 5 words" to make the summary more zoomed-out
 msg = aigenerate(:AnalystChaptersInTranscript; transcript=txt, instructions="Maximum 3 Chapters.
 Each bullet point must be maximum 5 words.", model="gpt4t");
 Markdown.parse(msg.content)
 ```